This glossary defines vocabulary and terms used on this website.

 Surveyor General Vault

 Physical repository of plans, field Notes, Crown grants and other related documents for the province of BC.
 It holds hard copies of Crown grants, E&N Railway Plans, Oil and Gas Activities Act Well Site Plans, Dominion Township Plans, Land Act Plans, Railway Plans, Indian Reserve Plans, Mineral Tenure Plans, etc.

 Tenants in Common

 Land held as tenants in common must be distributed in accordance with the wishes of the deceased set out in a will or, where there is no will, in accordance with the Wills, Estates and Succession Act.

 Depending on the context in which it is used title means, on the one hand the right of ownership of land and, on the other, the instruments or evidence of such right.
 In the register, title to land evidences fee simple ownership of land in one or more Registered Owner(s).
 Also referred to as land title and indefeasible title.
 A title may also refer to the ownership of interests in land less than fee simple, such as a mortgage or easement.

 A record issued by the land title office setting out the particulars of a title to land generated from information contained in the register at a specific point in time.

 The voluntary act of a registered owner of an interest in land transferring that interest to another person, typically as a consequence of a sale or gift of the land to that person.
 The term includes a conveyance, a grant and an assignment.

-An individual to whom an interest in land is transferred.
+An individual or corporation to whom an interest in land is transferred.